-• Was the denial received in writing?
+Was the denial received in writing?
 It is important to have the letter so the insurer can't say later on that your denial was in actuality based on something other than what you were told.
+As well, you know exactly what reason you need to refute in your appeal.